yli-yanchen/technical-challenge-full-stack/README.md

       - **Comment Activity**: Show the trend of the user's comment activity compared to last day.
 If the user has more than the previous, show current day's count in green; if less, show the current day's count in red; otherwise, show it in white.
     - Add a **Sort By** select input to sort results by:
       - **Member Since**: Show this as the default sort.
 Newest to oldest users.
-      - **Comment Activity**: Highest to lowest comment couunt for the current day.
+      - **Comment Activity**: Highest to lowest comment count for the current day.

   - **Filters**: Show select inputs to filter data in the table.
 The filters should be the following:
     - **Country**: Use the three countries from the backend (`United States of America`, `Mexico`, `Canada`).